schireson/pytest-alembic/docs/source/running.rst

    from pytest_alembic.tests import test_model_definitions_match_ddl
    from pytest_alembic.tests import test_up_down_consistency

-It should be noted, that this obviates the need specify the :code:`pytest_alembic_tests_folder` config option, as they will be run from the location of your import by pytest automatically.

 Furthermore, doing this as well as using :code:`--test-alembic` will cause the tests to be run twice (since they'd be considered unique tests with different paths).
 So generally, these